Large-scale battery storage systems as a key technology for the energy transition

 In addition to the 54.5 GW mentioned above, 7.9 GW came from lignite & hard coal, 2.2 GW from nuclear power and even 2.5 GW from the generation of electricity from natural gas, which is currently in very short supply.
 Thus, Germany produced a surplus of 19.3 GW at that time.
 This imbalance between electricity supply and demand caused the price of electricity to plummet from around €94/MWh to €-0.08/MWh.
 Germany thus had to give away electricity to neighboring countries in order to keep the power grid in balance.
 Only a few hours later at 20.00, as soon as the sun went down, production by lignite had to be ramped up from 6.3 GW to 13.8 GW to now cover the demand.
 The electricity price rose extremely to € 215/MWh.

-Within a few hours, Germany had to give away surplus electricity from renewable sources and then more than double production from lignite to meet demand.
+Within a few hours, Germany first had to give away surplus electricity from renewable sources and shortly afterwards more than double its production from lignite in order to meet demand.

 In order to meet the climate target of 80% renewable energy by 2030, it is essential to greatly increase this flexibility and thus prepare the grid for much higher volumes of renewable generation in the future.